nicholasray/my-mediawiki-setup/README.md

 # Add your LocalSettings.php as LocalSettingsDev.php.
 See the bottom of this README
 # for a copy of my LocalSettingsDev.php

-# Symlink the core folder to the `w` directory (needed for friendly urls):
+# Symlink the core folder to the `w` directory (needed for routing):
 ln -s . w

 # Important!
 Add your .htaccess file to your `core` folder.
 See the boxwiki
-# README for a copy of a .htaccess file that will work.
+# README for a copy of a .htaccess file that will work (needed for routing).

 # Install node and nvm: You can probably skip the following if you just want mediawiki to
 # run and are not doing development work on mediawiki that require old versions